geraldyong/OpenAI_DocQuery_AWS/README.md

 ## Using External Redis

-If you wish to use an external Redis, you can make use of the REDIS_HOST and REDIS_PORT in the backend.
+If you wish to use an external Redis, you can make use of the `REDIS_HOST` and `REDIS_PORT` in the backend.

 This can be done in one of 2 ways:

 ### Method 1

-Set up the environment variables in backend/.env:
+Set up the environment variables in `backend/.env`:
 ```
 REDIS_HOST=xxx
 REDIS_PORT=xxx